 Mr. W. Harry Davis

-Mr. W. Harry Davis, who passed away in July of 2006, was a Trailblazer.
-He was the first African American to chair the Minneapolis Public School Board and he served 21 years on the school board.
+Mr. W. Harry Davis, who passed away in July of 2006, was a trailblazer.
+He was the first African American to chair the Minneapolis Public School Board, and he served 21 years.
 Mr. Davis was the first African American to run for the office of Mayor with major party backing in 1971.
 “He overcame poverty and segregation and campaigned for racial progress and reconciliation”, former Vice President Walter Mondale said about W Harry Davis.
-“He’s been one of the voices for civil rights, sanity and decency in the community.”
-Harry Davis mentored Richard Green who went on to become the first Black superintendent in Minneapolis schools and later headed the New York City Schools.
-Davis’ autobiography, "Overcoming", devotes a chapter to his growing up at the Phyllis Wheatley Center and includes many, many references about the Phyllis Wheatley Community Center and its impact in his life and others.
-At the Phyllis Wheatley Community Center’s current location, Mr. Davis Chaired the Phyllis Wheatley Board and served as a Board Member of the Minneapolis Public Schools, Theartrice (T) Williams was the Executive Director of the Center at that time.
-He left in 1972 to become Minnesota and the nation’s first Ombudsman for Corrections.
+“He’s been one of the voices for civil rights, sanity, and decency in the community.”
+Harry Davis mentored Richard Green who went on to become the first black superintendent in Minneapolis schools and later headed the New York City Schools.
+Davis’ autobiography Overcoming devotes a chapter to his growing up at the Phyllis Wheatley Center and includes many, many references about the Phyllis Wheatley Community Center and its impact in his life and others.
+At the Phyllis Wheatley Community Center’s current location, Mr. Davis chaired the Phyllis Wheatley board and served as a board member of the Minneapolis Public Schools, Theartrice (T) Williams was the Executive Director of the Center at that time.
+He left in 1972 to become Minnesota’s and the nation’s first Ombudsman for Corrections.

 Other trailblazers include the first African American couple to receive a loan to open their successful hair business, the first woman hired by the Minneapolis Public Library, and Mr. Earl Miller, who was the first African American President of the Postal Workers Union.
 Golden Gloves boxers were made famous at Phyllis Wheatley.
 Mr. Larry Brown was a Golden Gloves boxer at Phyllis Wheatley who went on to work in East Africa helping emerging governments with tax policies.